geshan/geshan.github.com/posts/2020-09-27-agile-software-development.md

 cover: "/images/agile-software-development/02agile-software-development-apple.jpg"
 pagetitle: 'Agile software development: explain to me like I’m five'
 description: 'In this post, we will define what agile software development is with a simple analogy that a five-year-old can understand.
-Analogy:  service an apple to 4 kids, carry on reading.'
+Analogy:  serving an apple to 4 kids, carry on reading.'
 keywords: agile software development, agile software development methodology, what is agile software development

 ---
 Agile software development means different things to different people.
 In this post, we will define what agile software development is with a simple analogy that a five-year-old can understand.
-The analogy we will use is as straightforward as service an apple to 4 kids.
-Yes, it will be that that easy, let's get started:
+The analogy we will use is as straightforward as serving an apple to 4 kids.
+Yes, it will be that easy, let's get started:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/agile-software-development/01agile-software-development-apple.jpg" title="Agile software development Apple serving analogy" alt="Agile software development serve apple to 4 children analogy">